Butcherboy7/voting-sys/README.md

    The application will be available at `http://localhost:5000`

-That's it!
-No database setup, no API keys, no environment variables required.
-The app uses in-memory storage and comes with sample candidates pre-loaded.
+**That's it!** No database setup, no API keys, no environment variables required.
+The app uses in-memory storage and comes with 5 pre-loaded candidates ready for voting.

 ## Project Structure